microsoft/vscode-docs/api/extension-guides/web-extensions.md

 ## Web extension enablement

-VS Code automatically treats an extension as a web extension if
+VS Code automatically treats an extension as a web extension if:

 * The extension manifest (`package.json`) has `browser` entry point.
 * The extension manifest has no `main` entry point and none of the following contribution points: `localizations`, `debuggers`, `terminal`, `typescriptServerPlugins`.